 Further, GAO investigators uncovered that social media posts associated with the campaign dropped from 339 in 2016 to just 47 during the first 10 months of 2018.
 They also found that as of August 2018, the VHA had not aired a suicide prevention PSA on television or the radio in more than a year — the first time since 2012 that a gap had exceeded one month.
 The report found the cause of this, according to the VHA, was due to a contractor delay.

-The authors of the GOA report also declare that the VHA “has not established targets for the majority of the metrics it uses to help gauge the effectiveness of its suicide prevention media outreach campaign.”
+The authors of the GAO report declared that the VHA “has not established targets for the majority of the metrics it uses to help gauge the effectiveness of its suicide prevention media outreach campaign.”

-Suicide, a major public health issue for the U.S. as a whole, is a similarly notable issue for veterans.
-An estimated 20 veterans die by suicide each day, and the VA named suicide prevention its “highest clinical priority” in 2018, TIME reports.
+Suicide, a major public health issue for the United States as a whole, is a similarly notable issue for veterans.
+About 20 veterans die by suicide each day, and the VA named suicide prevention its “highest clinical priority” in 2018.